croquet/croquet-docs/croquet/README.md

 You then join a session by calling {@link Session.join} and passing it your model and view classes. `Session.join` automatically connects to a nearby reflector, synchronizes your model with the models of any other users already in the same session, and starts executing.

-You do need to provide some session meta data, like an appId, session name, and a password.
+You do need to provide some session meta data, like your API key, an appId, session name, and a password.
 Below we use `autoSession`/`autoPassword` but you can instead use whatever makes most sense for your app.
 In the tutorials we even often use constants for all, but you should not do that in production.

 ```
 const apiKey = "your_api_key"; // paste from croquet.io/keys